NOTEBOOK: For English fan, Euro 2020 offers a sliver of hope

 The 1980s were only a little better.
 At least we qualified.

-—Elimination from Spain 82 despite being unbeaten caused some England fans to cry foul at an unjust system.
-Italy had Paolo Rossi leading its attack to a third World Cup; England had Paul Mariner.
-I had passed my driving test and, without success, tried to convince my two best friends to drive to Spain in the rust bucket that was my appropriately named Triumph Toledo.
+— Elimination from Spain 82 despite being unbeaten caused some England fans to cry foul at an unjust system.
+Italy had Paolo Rossi leading its attack to a third World Cup; England had Paul Mariner, who died Friday at age 68.
+I had passed my driving test before the 1982 World Cup and tried to convince my two best friends to drive to Spain in the rust bucket that was my appropriately named Triumph Toledo.
 They either had less fervor than me or more common sense.
 They declined.
 I watched at home alone.

 — The “Hand of God” in 1986: A win over mighty Paraguay briefly raised hopes, but who were we kidding?
 A quarterfinal loss to a Maradona-inspired Argentina was the right result.
 I watched at the Glastonbury festival, which helped soften the blow, but the drive back to London was not a happy one.
 (Although I did adhere to the advice of one of the festival headliners, The Cure: “Boys Don’t Cry.”)